 Like a regular suit – man’s most flattering fashion item – the double-breasted cut broadens the shoulders and brings in the belly.
-But, it does favour some certain body types more than others – a style for leaner men.
+But, it does favour certain body types more than others – a style for leaner men.
 A larger gent’s build will be widened by the double-breasted structure, creating an unflattering optical illusion.
 However, if you’ve got the build for it, a double-breasted suit emphasises the broad shoulders/narrow waist silhouette or ‘V’ – considered the ideal male shape.

 Where To Wear Double Breasted Suits

 As a rule, the double-breasted suit is appropriate anywhere a single-breasted suit goes.
 While it is considered more formal than the single, its bold styling in the warmer months – as seen with the peacocks at Pitti Uomo – the double-breasted is now the choice with more flair.

 If you’re attending a more formal or semi-formal event (in a setting with conservative people who may not understand your choice of jacket), stick to single-breasted, because a double version will certainly stand out.
 But, when cutting loose and showing off your sartorial mastery, come a summer party, wedding or Saturday night out with the lads, the double-breasted blazer is a daring departure from the single-breasted status quo.